The War of the Test Frameworks: XCTest vs Espresso vs Appium

 XCUITest/XCTest

 XCUITest is a native framework for UI testing on iOS mobile devices.
-Since XCUITest is baked right into Xcode IDE, it provides the fastest possible testing for iOS devices.
-However, there are several limitations to be aware of in addition to the several major benefits.
+Since XCUITest is baked right into Xcode IDE, it provides the fastest possible execution for iOS devices.

 Pros

-• As mentioned above, XCUITest / XCTest is fast.
-As of now, it is your fastest solution for testing iOS mobile applications.
+• XCTest is fast.
+As of now, it is your fastest solution for unit testing iOS mobile applications.

 • XCUITest also provides XCUITest Recorder that records navigation through the user interface and helps users create scripts to quickly build test suites that can be run across actual devices or emulators/simulators.